awsdocs/aws-cloud9-user-guide/doc_source/share-environment.rst

 #.
 Choose :guilabel:`Groups`.
 #.
 Choose the group's name.
 #.
 On the :guilabel:`Permissions` tab, for :guilabel:`Managed Policies`, choose :guilabel:`Attach Policy`.
 #.
-In the list of policy names, choose one of the following boxes:
+In the list of policy names, choose one of the following boxes.

    * :guilabel:`AWSCloud9User` (preferred) or :guilabel:`AWSCloud9Administrator` to enable each user in the group to be an |env| owner
    * :guilabel:`AWSCloud9EnvironmentMember` to enable each user in the group to be a member only